CrazyTapok-bit/tgWebValid-docs/src/en/docs/validator/login-widget.md

 We verify the authentication and integrity of the received data by comparing the received hash parameter to the hexadecimal representation of the `HMAC-SHA-256` signature of the data validation string with the `SHA256` hash of the bot token used as the secret key.
 Details [here](https://core.telegram.org/widgets/login#checking-authorization)

+:rocket: A complete code example is available at [this page](../example/login-winget.md)

 ## Example {#example}

 ```php